rihabbelhadj/orange-summer-challenge/README.md

 > Pull requests let you tell others about changes you've pushed to a repository on GitHub.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before the changes are merged into the repository.

-Begin by going to [https://github.com/odc-student/orange-summer-challenge](https://github.com/odc-student/orange-summer-challenge) and clicking on the **New pull request** button near the top.
+Begin by going to [https://github.com/odc-student/orange-summer-challenge](https://github.com/odc-student/orange-summer-challenge) and clicking on the **Pull requests** button near the top then **New pull request** .

 This will bring you to a page that will allow you to compare across changes.
 Since you wish to submit changes on a different fork, then click on the hyperlinked phrase **compare across forks**.